-I have returned to Ham Radio after being QRT for a "few" years (decades actually) - possibly something to do with being a 16 year old Novice; 13WPM code requirements, school, work, and subsequently other hobbies:
+I have returned to Ham Radio in 2011 after being QRT for a "few" years (since 1965, so decades actually) - possibly something to do with being a 16 year old Novice; 13WPM code requirements, school, work, and subsequently some other hobbies:

 Born and raised in Tucson Arizona, I worked my way to the Houston area via the Middle East in the energy industry.

 Originally licensed in 1964 as a Novice (WN7BHZ) in Tucson AZ with the help of my friends Arnie Lewin (now W7BIA) & Mark Leavitt (ex K7OLZ).
 In those days the license was only good for a year - attempts to break the 13 wpm barrier failed.
 Rekindled the interest in 2011 when I moved buildings at work and found myself with a new friend who got me going again:

 Currently working on my CW skills but still somewhat QRS.
 I stumbled onto the SKCC Group "Straight Key Century Club" and learned alot while meeting many new friends.
 The club schedule page is wonderful.
 Since joining the SKCC I have developed a love affair with Morse code and encourage all to take a look at the CW mode and the fun to be had.
 The SKCC events are actually more rewarding than chasing DX.